Home This Month Contact Us Sexuality SP&P Hispanic Photos

 Dignity is a prophetic voice for reform, in Church and Society.
 Wonderous how much easier it is to say so with conviction so many years after our small, first steps back in 1969 (the year of the Stonewall riots, that gave birth to the modern GLBT movement).

 So right now, if you have not already done so, click on Sexuality (here or under the banner found up top, on each page) to read our critique of the teachings of the Church.
-Read also what those teachings are, in the Church's own words in the Catechism and other documents (from the Vatican and from the American Bishops), as linked in the critique or found (or linked) on the Resources page of this website; and read Dignity's own Statement of Position & Purpose (click on SP&P, here or under the banner found up top, on each page) and a statement of its position on Sexual Ethics and its Guidelines on the pastoral care of GLBTs.
+Read also what those teachings are, in the words of the Church itself in its Catechism and other documents (from the Vatican and from the American Bishops), as linked in the critique or otherwise found on (or linked from) the Resources page of this website; and read Dignity's own Statement of Position & Purpose and its statement of its position on Sexual Ethics and its Guidelines on the pastoral care of GLBTs.
 Form your own conscience on the issues, in both a careful and prayerful manner.
-It is your duty to do so, as well as your inherent DIGNITY as a human being, created and loved unconditionally by God, who created you.
-See the Vatican Council II quote found in the box on our Home page.
+It is your duty to do so, as well as your inherent

 See you at Dignity Center.